sparkflows/sparkflows-docs/docs/user-guide/data-preparation/join-union.rst

    :widths: 30 70
    :header-rows: 1

    * - Title
      - Description
+   * - Union Advanced
+     - This node combines rows from multiple DataFrames with flexible configuration options.
+   * - Append Fields
+     - This node appends columns from a Source DataFrame to every row of a Target DataFrame.
    * - UnionAll
      - This node creates a new DataFrame by merging all the rows without removing the duplicates.
    * - Union Distinct